adrian-d-hidalgo/oasis-app-technical-test/README.md

 This project includes two applications:

-1. Frontend: Make in Angular
+1. Frontend: Angular
-2. Backend: Make in ExpressJs wit Typescript
+2. Backend: ExpressJs and Typescript

 Each project works independently.
 This means that each project has its own package.json and can be run separately.